 Childhood Cancer Survey

-Childhood cancer survivors should receive long-term risk-based follow-up care, but there appears to be a disconnect among the physicians treating cancer, the survivors, and their primary care physicians.
-This survey examines the primary care physicians’ experiences and beliefs regarding long-term health issues and health care practice patterns of adolescent and young adult survivors of pediatric cancer (less than 21 years of age).
+This survey distributed to over 54,000 active members of the American Academy of Family Physicians examined the primary care physicians’ experiences and beliefs regarding long-term health issues and health care practice patterns of adolescent and young adult survivors of pediatric cancer (less than 21 years of age).